 O – Omnisexual or Other

-There is no consensus of what the initials should be.
-The effort to apply a blanket name to the entire community of Gay-related groups has proven difficult.
-For much of history, many names applied to Gay people have been in-group code that was inaccurate, overly medical, politically charged, and pejorative.
-Using the acronym also suggests compartmentalizing various groups apart from each other without recognizing that people may belong to more than one category.
+The effort to apply a blanket name to the entire community of Gay-related groups has been rich ground for innovation, and there is no consensus of what the initials should be.
+Using the acronym suggests compartmentalizing various groups apart from each other without recognizing that people may identify with more than one category, or with none of them.

 From University of Missouri-Kansas City's LGBTQI website (umkc.edu/lgbt/LGBTQIA/Home_Blog/Home_Blog.html, April 2012)